ansible-collections/dellemc.os10/roles/os10_logging/README.md

 This role facilitates the configuration of global logging attributes, and it supports the configuration of logging servers.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The Logging role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The Logging role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------